 GP5: All formal disputes must be referred to a Dispute Avoidance/Adjudication Board (or a Dispute Adjudication Board, if applicable) for a provisionally binding decision as a condition precedent to arbitration.

-Such principles have been presented to the public for instance at the recent IBC FIDIC Middle East Users´ Conference in Dubai on 16 and 17 February 2016.
-A new Task Group shall become established in order to collect and establish such principles which shall become marked “fundamental” as guidance for those who intend to use the FIDIC logo for the purposes of their respective contracts.
+Such principles have been presented to the public for instance at the IBC FIDIC Middle East Users´ Conference in Dubai on 16 and 17 February 2016.
+A new Task Group shall has become established in order to collect and establish such principles which shall become marked “fundamental” as guidance for those who intend to use the FIDIC logo for the purposes of their respective contracts.

 Tunay Köksal, FIDIC Conditions of Contract as a Model For an International Construction Contract, International Journal of Humanities and Social Science, 140, at page 141.